atbcb/usab-uswds/_ada-guides/chapter-6-toilet-rooms.md

 protruding objects.

 ![Wall-mounted baby-changing table in a toilet room.
-Table surface is 28" -- 34 high and must comply as a work surface (§902) and clear floor space for a forward approach to the table is shown.
-When stowed, the table projection from the wall is limited to 4" max. if the leading edge is higher than 27."
+Table surface is 28 inches to 34 high and must comply as a work surface (§902) and clear floor space for a forward approach to the table is shown.
+When stowed, the table projection from the wall is limited to 4 inches maximum if the leading edge is higher than 27."
 Notes: Compliant as protruding object (when stowed) if it protrudes into a circulation path (§204, §307); Compliant operable parts (§205,